Police release surveillance video showing suspect, victim in ‘unprovoked’ NE Portland stabbing

 Police said the woman was walking home from a friend’s house when she was attacked by a stranger.

-A neighbor told FOX 12 she heard the woman screaming for help.
+A neighbor told FOX 12 he heard the woman screaming for help.
 Police said the woman was critically injured.

 Surveillance video from a nearby home captured the victim and suspect walking in the Roseway neighborhood at around 10:38 p.m.
 March 10.
 At 10:39 p.m., the suspect is caught on camera running away.